pypimo/DSA/cpp-basics.md

 - converts string to num, int n = stoi(str);
 - out of range https://stackoverflow.com/questions/29931827/stoi-causes-out-of-range-error

+## stol
+- if number is long then stoi can contain the num

 ## to_string()
 - int to string
 - string s = to_string(num)